Kinomoto Incident: History

 Around the time of the incident, a number of Japanese and 47 Korean workers had been constructing a tunnel in the area.
 Thirteen other Korean family members stayed in a bunkhouse nearby.
 On January 2, 1926, a Korean and a drunk Japanese person got into an argument at the local movie theater.
 The Japanese person drew a sword and severely wounded the Korean.

 On January 3, a group of Koreans was seen at a local shrine in the town.
 A rumor began circulating amongst the Japanese townspeople that the Koreans were coming for revenge with dynamite (from the tunnel construction).

 By request of the local police, a local military association, youth group, and firefighters armed themselves with bamboo spears and hunting rifles, and went to areas where Korean workers were staying.
 Some Koreans fled into the partially-constructed tunnel for safety.
 Japanese workers were confused with Koreans, and were similarly attacked.
 Around 5 p.m., Yi Kiyun (aged 25) reportedly ran in the opposite direction of the tunnel, where other workers and his family were, in order to give them the chance to escape.
 Yi was reportedly unarmed.
 He was surrounded, and shot in the head in the middle of the street.
 Some Koreans fled from the tunnel, and around 60 fled into the mountains.

 After the sun set, the attackers regrouped, and moved to search the mountains for the remaining Koreans.
 The Koreans counterattacked with dynamite.
 After briefly retreating, the attackers chased after and shot at the Koreans.
 Around 7 p.m., Pae Sangdo (aged 29) was killed.
 He had also been unarmed.

 One of those killed was speared in the head, and dragged through the town center.
 Their bodies were left in the street for three days, and came to "resemble beehives" due to being stabbed numerous times.
 They were put in the graveyard of the local temple Gokuraku-ji (極楽寺), covered with straw mats, and abandoned for several days.
 They were eventually buried, and four-character Dharma names (戒名) were created for them and written on their tombstones (春雪信士 and 秋相信士).
-There are little records of injuries to other Koreans, except for one documenting a serious injury, but scholars expect some were injured during the fighting.
+There are few records of injuries to other Koreans, except for one documenting a serious injury, but scholars think that some were injured during the fighting.